Maycus85/enterprise-endpoint-management-lab/README.md

 ## Project Overview

-Organizations moving to a cloud-first workforce need a way to trust devices, not just users — a lost or unmanaged laptop shouldn't be able to reach company data just because someone signed in correctly.
+Organizations moving to a cloud-first workforce need a way to trust devices, not just users, a lost or unmanaged laptop shouldn't be able to reach company data just because someone signed in correctly.
 This lab documents a complete Zero Trust device management environment: from identity, through enrollment and compliance evaluation, to access enforcement.

 This lab focuses on **real-world security architecture**, not just feature configuration.